Toni500github/customfetch/README.md

 # or the "/path/to/file" for displaying custom files
 # or "off" for disabling ascii-art or image displaying
 source-path = "os"

+# Path to where we'll take all the distros/OSs ascii arts
+# it MUST contain an "ascii" subdirectory
+data-dir = "/usr/share/customfetch"

 # offset between the ascii art and the system infos
 offset = 5